janvierja/moderncpp/README.md

       assert(result == 17);    // error: val already changed to 10 and is visible to the lambda since it was a capture by-reference
      ```

-        - Capture by-copy with an [initializer](https://en.cppreference.com/w/cpp/language/initialization)
+   - Capture by-reference with an [initializer](https://en.cppreference.com/w/cpp/language/initialization)

      _Syntax:_